Mihir7b311/Spheron/rl_fleet_presentation.md

 ```
 Q^π(s,a) = E[∑(γ^k * Rt+k+1) | St = s, At = a]
 ```
+**Q-values** help the agent estimate the usefulness of actions in given states.

 Where:
 - **γ ∈ [0,1]**: Discount factor